 The Company is a single member limited liability company.
 It has not elected to be treated as a corporation for tax purposes.
 Its tax status is therefore considered to be that of a disregarded entity.
 As such, the results of the Company's operations are included in the U.S. federal, state, and local income tax returns of Commerzbank AG New York Branch (the "Branch").
 The years after 2018 remain open for federal audit.
-The Company, through the Branch, is subject to an ongoing New York City examination for the 2015, 2016, and 2017 tax years.
-The Company has no uncertain tax positions through December 31, 2022.
+The Company has no uncertain tax positions through June 30, 2023.